 Meanwhile, Team Rocket uses their super duper new hole-digging machine to create another pitfall trap for the group in order to capture Pikachu.
 They capture Ash and the others in the hole while Team Rocket captures Pikachu in a rubber balloon.

 As they’re about to leave, Charmander shows up and demands that they release Pikachu.
 When they refuse, Charmander Flamethrowers them and they run away.

 Once Damian is defeated, Charmander turns to Ash and Brock.
 Brock decides to step aside and let Ash capture Charmander since he knows he’ll raise it well and have plenty of great matches with it (Well, half of that statement was true anyway).
-Ash captures Charmander, and they all continue on their journey to Vermillion City with their new fiery friend along for the ride.
+Ash captures Charmander, and they all continue on their journey to Vermilion City with their new fiery friend by their side

 – We’re still using the Pokemon logo when we say ‘Pokemon’ in the title screen?
 I really thought that was a one or two-shot deal, yet it continues…

 – Seems really weird to me that Ash and Misty are considering battling Charmander to capture it when they are already well aware that it’s weak and/or sick/injured.
 That’s like seeing a weak deer in the forest, wondering how to get it to a vet and then thinking it’d be a good idea to sic a coyote on it to make it easier.

 Wouldn’t it make more sense to try and get the local Nurse Joy out to treat it?
 Or maybe try to find an Officer Jenny to help get to a Pokemon Center considering these types of things seem to be somewhat under her job description?
 They have several options available to them, but they just decide that, since Charmander’s being so difficult, that they’ll just leave it there.